meltano/handbook/src/_peopleops/benefits.md

 ## Professional Development

-### Coaching / skill development
+### Skill development

 We hire for potential and seek out curious and persistent minds willing to learn new skills and rise to the new challenges that we face in our rapidly evolving company and industry.
-Therefore, we offer Unlimited licenses to self-guided learning like Coursera, Code Academy, etc. We also encourage you to take explicit time out of your week for skill development and industry-specific deep dives.
+Therefore, we offer a $250/month stipend for self-guided learning like Coursera, Code Academy, Plato, Reforge, etc. We also encourage you to take explicit time out of your week for skill development and industry-specific deep dives.

+## Coaching

 Those in senior leadership positions (those reporting to the CEO) have the option of working with a self-selected leadership course or coach.
 Those who this applies to please work directly with the CEO for approval and process.

-## Remote always
+## All-remote

 We have and always will be a fully remote company.
 Much of our remote culture has been adopted and evolved from GitLab where Meltano started.
 We are committed to continually invest in the remote ecosystem and community to make this practice the sustainable and thriving future of work.
-Find out more about our [world class remote work culture here](https://handbook.meltano.com/company/all-remote).
+Find out more about our [world class remote work culture here](/company/all-remote).

 Love what you have heard thus far?
-Check out the [Meltano Company Values](https://handbook.meltano.com/company/values).
+Check out the [Meltano Company Values](/company/values).